We Analyzed the Future Direction of Verastem Inc. (VSTM), Here is What We Found

 BTIG Research, on the other hand, stated in their research note that they expect to see VSTM reach a price target of $8.
 The rating they have provided for VSTM stocks is “Buy” according to the report published on May 24th, 2021.

-Volatility was left at 6.44%, however, over the last 30 days, the volatility rate increased by 3.92%, as shares surge +3.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.95% lower at present.
+Volatility was left at 6.20%, however, over the last 30 days, the volatility rate increased by 3.70%, as shares sank -6.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -13.44% lower at present.

 Insider Trading